wncc/UniTrain/README.md

 ## Training
 ### Classification
 **Adding Data for Training**
-- Create a 'data' folder within a 'content' folder.
+- Create a 'data' folder.
 - The 'data' folder will contain three different folders named 'train', 'test', and 'eval' used for training, testing, and evaluation purposes.
 - Each of the 'train', 'test', and 'eval' folders contain data sets of different categories on which you want to use your model
 - Data folder structure 'content'->'data'->('train', 'test', 'eval')->(category1, category2, category3, .....)